FSDP: Global Competence Certificate Program

 • Understanding Western Europe

-• Understanding Latin America & the Caribbean
+• Understanding Central America

 • Developmental Model of Intercultural Sensitivity & the IDI Assessment Tool